 Knowing a major weather event is coming has saved countless lives.
 From preparing your home for a storm, to staying off the roads due to major evacuations, our weatherpeople are using their knowledge and insights to keep us prepared and safe.

-How to Celebrate National Weatherperson's Day
+How to Observe National Weatherperson's Day

 1. Thank your weatherperson